Last Updated on April 14, 2021 by Maggie Sutton

 - Make sure the home satisfies the VA’s Minimum Property Requirements – The VA has guidelines about the condition a home has to be in before they will provide a loan.
 Essentially, they just want to make sure the property is a safe and secure investment.
 Before you submit an offer, make sure the home you want to buy satisfies these requirements to ensure the process goes smoothly and quickly.

-- Use an experienced VA lender – Working with someone more familiar with VA loans will help ensure you craft the strongest offer possible.
+- Use an experienced VA lender – Working with someone more familiar with VA loans will help ensure you craft the strongest offer possible, and without delays.
 You can find VA lenders by visiting www.benefits.va.gov, or consider working with Homes for Heroes.
-We can connect you to one of our affiliate lenders who specialize in helping heroes like you buy a home and can provide significant savings in the process.
+We can connect you to one of our affiliate lenders who specialize in VA loans, and can provide significant savings in the process.

 VA loans are a benefit you earned by dedicating your life to serving our country.
 So, it’s only right that you use this benefit to achieve the American dream and home ownership.
-By following these tips, you can craft the strongest offer possible, beat out other buyers and purchase the house you’ve always wanted.
+By following these tips, you can create a strong offer and purchase the house you’ve always wanted.

-Planning on using a VA loan to buy a house?
+Planning to buy a house?
 Register with Homes for Heroes and you’ll get matched with an experienced real estate specialist who can help you navigate the home buying process and save an average of $2,400 in the process.